 As with most biopics, some of the events did not occur exactly as they are portrayed in the film, or may have happened at a different time.
 Some did not take place at all and are included purely for dramatic purposes.

-During the Magazine photo shoot, Jim begins to wander around the studio with the photographer following him, still taking pictures.
+During the magazine photo shoot, Jim Morrison begins to wander around the studio with the photographer following him, still taking pictures.
 A flash continues to go off, yet there is no flash on the camera, they are still on the stands on the set.